Free Initial Assessment

 What is a Section 8 notice and a Section 21 notice?

-If your tenant has an Assured Shorthold Tenancy, you can serve Section 8 notice or a Section 21 notice to evict them.
-Under the Protection from Eviction Act 1977, tenants are protected from unlawful eviction, so it is vital to follow the legal process.
+If your tenant has an Assured Shorthold Tenancy, you can serve a Section 8 notice or a Section 21.
+Under the Eviction Act 1977, tenants are protected from unlawful eviction, so it is vital to follow the legal process.

 A Section 8 notice is appropriate when there has been a tenancy agreement breach.
 For example, the Tenant is not paying their rent, or they are using your property for illegal purposes.
 You can claim rent arrears through a Section 8 notice.